chticer/penguindataclassifiertemplate/README.md

 3. Update remote repository location

-Replace **github-repository** with the GitHub repository that was created.
+Replace **github-repository-url** with the GitHub repository URL that was created.
+The following command can also be found when visiting the GitHub repository URL under the "...or push an existing repository from the command line" section.

 ```
-git remote add origin github-repository.git
+git remote add origin github-repository-url.git
 ```

 **Visual Studio Code**